Assessment and Attainment FAQ

 Source: Look at end of Key Stage and internal data: Combined and individual subjects

-Are there any groups that stand-out eg summer-born?
+Are there any groups that stand-out eg summer-born in 2016?

 KS1 summer – born children are the largest group and performed the weakest in KS1.